 Why page weight matters

-- More bloat = longer load times
+- More bloat means longer load times

 Why quality code matters